 Wintergreen has 26 trails and two tubing parks: “My whole family loves the tubing,” Gentzler says.
 “It’s fast and icy.”

 Wintergreen, near Charlottesville, has a lodge, four sit-down restaurants, shops, and nice mountainside condos and houses for rent.
-In early spring it’s possible to ski the mountain and golf in the valley on the same day because the Blue Ridge mountaintop, at 3,800 feet, is 15 degrees cooler than the valley.
+During the winter it’s possible to ski the mountain and golf in the valley on the same day because the Blue Ridge mountaintop, at 3,800 feet, is 15 degrees cooler than the valley.
 As if a skier would golf when there are snow-covered slopes.

-Update: The Adventure Dome, a two-year-old indoor game lounge featuring Wii, Xbox 360, pool tables, and big-screen TVs has proved popular among teenagers and teenagers-at-heart.
+Update: The Adventure Dome, an indoor game lounge featuring Wii, Xbox 360, pool tables, and big-screen TVs has proved popular among teenagers and teenagers-at-heart.
 For the even younger crowd, Ridgeley’s Fun Park, opened in December 2008, features mini-tubing, tunnel paths, sledding, and a carousel.
 Wintergreen recently revamped its Coppermine Bistro to showcase Mediterranean tastes in both the menu and the decor.
-The resort also added the Zip—a 30-second, 40-mile-an-hour zipline thrill ride—to its Discovery Ridge park in December.
+The resort also added the Zip—a 30-second, 40-mile-an-hour zipline thrill ride—to its Discovery Ridge Adventure Center in December.

-Update (2011): The Edge, the resort’s restaurant, has received a total makeover, including a new menu and updated decor featuring salvaged wood and beamed ceilings.
-The Market at Wintergreen is also completely refurbished and features sandwiches, salads, and local coffee.
-The resort has also added extra snow guns, fresh powder can be made more quickly.
+Update (2014): The resort has a restaurant, Edge, which features salvaged-wood decor and beamed ceilings.
+At the Market at Wintergreen you’ll find sandwiches, salads, and local coffee.
+The resort has also added extra snow guns, so fresh powder can be made more quickly.